99dsimonp/PixelFisher/README.md

 # PixelFisher

-This repository contains two bots for fishing in WoW: One acting on sound to detect when to click the bobber, and one acting on movement of the bobber.
+This repository contains two pixel-based bots for fishing in WoW: One acting on sound to detect when to click the bobber, and one acting on movement of the bobber.
+The bots function by rapidly screenshotting the monitor and detecting the fishing bobber.
+Thus, there is no need for reading memory or injection.

 To use:
 1. Place your character where you want to fish.
 Make sure no mobs are nearby.